chenyk1990/aefa/README.md

 Features are given 0 values if the sensors malfunction at any time sample.

-Suppose we have an arbitrary UTC time t1 (e.g., UTCDateTime(2017, 1, 1, 0, 0, 20)), the way to calculate the time stamp is
+Suppose we have an arbitrary UTC time t1 (e.g., UTCDateTime(2017, 1, 1, 0, 0, 20)), the way to calculate the timestamp is

 	from obspy.core.utcdatetime import UTCDateTime
 	t1=UTCDateTime(2017, 1, 1, 0, 0, 20)